 Soaked pads can be washed in a standard dark 40-degree wash or by hand.

 Don’t be tempted to crank up the washing heat – this could damage the pads.

-If you’re concerned about disinfecting the pads then you can add some white vinegar to the wash too (which is perfectly safe and fine for your washing machine, and great for other clothes too!
+If you’re concerned about disinfecting the pads, you can add some white vinegar to the wash.
+This is perfectly safe for your washing machine) and great for other clothes.

 Bar the soaking, washing reusable pads is the same as washing any other clothes!

 Dry The Pads

 Once washed, you’ll need to properly dry the pads.